 This is set out in clause 52.01 in the Port Phillip Planning Scheme.

 Servicing and subdivision authorities

 - Geospatial Information Specialist (GIS)

-If you have any queries about or need assistance with heritage or the Port Phillip Heritage Review, please contact us:
+If you have any queries about or need assistance with the subdivision process, please contact us: